ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Test API

-The app gateway can be reached on `https://apim-sample.dev`.
+The Application Gateway can be reached on `https://apim-sample.dev`.
 However, because we've used a self-signed certificate and `apim-sample.dev` is not a registered domain, you'll have to update your hosts file to be able to reach the Application Gateway.

-Locate the public IP address resource, opent it and copy the IP address.
+Locate the public IP address resource in the Azure Portal, open it and copy the IP address.
 Open your hosts file (`C:\Windows\System32\drivers\etc\hosts` on Windows, `/private/etc/hosts` on Mac or `/etc/hosts` on Linux) and add the following line, replacing `<your-public-ip-address>` with the IP address you copied.

 ```
 <your-public-ip-address> apim-sample.dev
 ```

+Now you can test if everything is configured correctly.
+Save the following snippet in an `.http` file and open it in Visual Studio Code with the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+Click the `Send Request` link to send the request.

 ```
 ### Test that API Management can be reached (/status-0123456789abcdef is a default endpoint you can use)

 GET https://apim-sample.dev/status-0123456789abcdef
 ```

+This request will call the `/status-0123456789abcdef` endpoint, which is a default endpoint you can use to test if API Management is reachable.
+If everything is configured correctly, you should get a `200 OK` response.

 ### Other